sinferna/whoacab/README.md

 ## Vision

 Whoacab aims to transform vocabulary building from a chore into a daily habit.
 By combining microlearning, contextual reinforcement, and gamification, the platform encourages consistent growth in just one minute per day.
+It is still under development and will be released by Fall 2026.

 ---